BrewDog: History

 In 2021, BrewDog launched a new visual identity.
 In 2022, they expanded their Australian operations, opening another bar in Fortitude Valley, Brisbane.
 Further bars followed in South Eveleigh in Sydney, Coburg in Melbourne and Perth.
 In December 2022, BrewDog auctioned the first 50 casks of its single malt and single grain whiskies.

 In February 2023, BrewDog launched a partnership with Budweiser China and the expansion to that country's market.

-In May 2024, James Watt stepped down as Chief Executive Officer of BrewDog after 17 years in the role.
+In May 2024, James Watt stepped down as chief executive officer of BrewDog after 17 years in the role.
 He transitioned to a newly created non-executive position entitled "Captain and Co-Founder", remaining involved in the company's strategic direction while retaining his equity stake.
 He was succeeded by chief operating officer James Arrow.

-In March 2025, BrewDog announced the appointment of James Taylor as Chief Executive Officer and Lauren Carrol as Chief Operating Officer, following the departure of James Arrow, who stepped down for personal reasons.
+In March 2025, BrewDog announced the appointment of James Taylor as chief executive officer and Lauren Carrol as chief operating officer, following the departure of James Arrow, who stepped down for personal reasons.
 The leadership changes took effect immediately.

 In June 2025, BrewDog reported a return to profitability for the first time since 2021, with adjusted earnings before tax of £7.5 million.
 For the year ending 31 December 2024, the company recorded gross revenues of £357 million and net revenues of £280 million.

 On 22 July 2025, BrewDog announced that it would close 10 locations in the UK, including its original branch in Aberdeen, on the following Saturday, 4 days later.
 The company described the closures as part of a strategy to "redefine the bar division's focus for long-term and profitable growth" in light of regulatory and financial issues affecting the hospitality industry.
 The trade union Unite called the short notice periods "morally repugnant" and "potentially unlawful".

+In January 2026, the BrewDog distillery in Ellon was closed with the company ceasing production of all spirits.

+On 2 March 2026, the company's UK and Ireland operations were acquired by the American pharmaceutical, cannabis and consumer packaged goods company, Tilray, for £33 million, as part of a pre-pack administration deal.
+As part of the deal it was announced that 38 bars would close with the loss of nearly 500 jobs.
+Brewdog founder, James Watt, commented on the deal stating he was "heartbroken".

+British food think tank the Food Policy Institute subsequently warned of the potential impacts the BrewDog sale might have on craft beer investing in the UK.